TDWolff/main/_posts/2023-08-24-expierience.md

 And......

 IT WORKED.
 I finally could use the make command to make my server!
+The error was being caused by the fact that the MakeFile didn't know wether to use the Python3 that came pre-installed on my laptop or to use the newly installed python 2.7.16 and all I needed to do was to help it by clarifying to use python3.